Jeremy Lin: Racial issues

 During his basketball career, Lin has encountered racial slurs relating to his Asian ancestry.
-In the sixth grade, he faced a lot of racist comments when he started playing more competitive basketball and journeying outside of the Bay Area.
+In the sixth grade, he faced racist comments when he started playing more competitive basketball and journeying outside of the Bay Area.
 While playing for Harvard, he regularly heard bigoted jeers such as "Wonton soup", "Sweet and sour pork", "Open your eyes!", "Go back to China", "Orchestra is on the other side of campus", or pseudo-Chinese gibberish.
 According to Harvard teammate Oliver McNally, a fellow Ivy League player once called Lin the ethnic slur "chink".

 On February 10, 2012, in the middle of a Knicks-Lakers game in which Lin scored 38 points, Fox Sports columnist Jason Whitlock posted the following on Twitter regarding Lin's sexual prowess: "Some lucky lady in NYC is gonna feel a couple inches of pain tonight".
 Hyphen wrote that Whitlock had "reinforced the insipid and insidious 'small Asian penis' stereotype".
 The Asian American Journalists Association demanded an apology.
 "I debased a feel-good sports moment.
 For that, I'm truly sorry," apologized Whitlock.

 Also in February 2012, boxer Floyd Mayweather Jr. wrote on his Twitter page, "Jeremy Lin is a good player but all the hype is because he's Asian.
 Black players do what he does every night and don't get the same praise."
 In response to Mayweather, NBC New York noted that "no one of any skin color in the history of basketball has done in their first four starts what Lin pulled off for the Knicks last week."

 On February 17, 2012, ESPN used a racial slur in relation to Lin.
 After Lin had nine turnovers in a loss to the Hornets, ESPN posted a headline that read, "Chink in the Armor".
 The headline was removed 35 minutes later, and ESPN apologized.
 The ESPN editor who wrote the headline said it had no racial meaning, but was fired.
 Lin later reached out to the editor and met with him for lunch, and Lin told him he did not think the headline was meant to be racially charged.
 Knicks radio announcer Spero Dedes also used the phrase on 1050 ESPN New York.

 On November 14, 2013, ESPN SportsCenter anchor Jorge Andres apologized on-air after commenting that Lin "was cooking with some hot peanut oil" after Lin's 21-point performance helped Houston to a win over the Knicks.